abi-oluwade/powershellscript/readme2.md

   - Methods often exposed via cmdlets.
   - Can also be manually invoked on a per object basis.

-## Master PowerShell by mastering objects in the pipline:
+## Master PowerShell by mastering objects in the pipeline:
   - Remember objects can be inputs and outputs of cmdlets.

-As a demonstration the 'psteachingtools' module was installed using find-module and install-module.
+As a demonstration the 'psteachingtools' module was installed using 1.find-module
+2.install-module.

 'Get-Module -noun vegetable' shows us the modules contains functions that all use the object vegetable.